XLSForm/xlsform.github.io/_sections/home-english.md

 ## Pre-loading CSV data

 Pre-loading data is done when one wants to reference pre-existing data in a survey form.
-You can be able to reference data in your survey form (the survey you are now authoring), from a pre- existing data in a specific survey form or any other source.
-For example if you have pre-existing data from a household survey and you want to collect follow-up data about the household occupants.
+You can be able to reference data in your survey form (the survey you are now authoring), from a pre-existing data in a specific survey form or any other source.
+For example, if you have pre-existing data from a household survey and you want to collect follow-up data about the household occupants.
 You can be able to reference the household survey data in your survey form.
 To reference pre-existing data in a survey form:

-* Upload one or more .csv files as support files when you upload your form definition (the same way you upload media support files as explained in the [Media](#media) section).The first row of each .csv file should be a header that includes short:
+* Upload one or more .csv files as support files when you upload your form definition (the same way you upload media support files as explained in the [Media](#media) section).
+The first row of each .csv file should be a header that includes short:
   * unique names for each column
   * subsequent rows which should contain the data itself